-Since the extracted modes Since the modes extracted via MEMD are physical and the significant modes are quasi-periodic (via a red noise test), we can now repeat the analysis in a climate model.
-Here, we use the NorCPM1 historical simulation (first ensemble member; the other ensemble members show qualitatively similar results) to test the ENSO dynamics in different frequency bands (similar to Fig. 3).
-The MEMD analysis yields two significant (quasi-periodic) modes also in the model: IMF14 with a timescale of 28-27 months (range: 24.5-22 - 32.5-35 months), and IMF15 with a timescale of 39-38 months (range: 33-27 - 48-54 months).
-As in the observations, the two modes show similar behaviour and fall well within the 16-51 month range of observed (see Figs. S3-S5 in supplement) and have a similar range (22-54 months) of quasi-periodic behaviour as observations (17-52,5 months).
+Since the modes extracted via MEMD are physical and the significant modes are quasi-periodic (via a red noise test), we can now repeat the analysis in a climate model.
+Here, we use the NorCPM1 historical simulation (first ensemble member; the other ensemble members show qualitatively similar results) to test the ENSO dynamics in different frequency bands (similar to Fig.

+- 515 3).
+The MEMD analysis yields two significant (quasi-periodic) modes also in the model: IMF14 with a timescale of 27 months (range: 22 - 35 months), and IMF15 with a timescale of 38 months (range: 27 - 54 months).
+As in the observations, the two modes show similar behaviour (see Figs. S3-S5 in supplement) and have a similar range (22-54 months) of quasi-periodic behaviour as observations (17-52.5 months). - Fig. 6 shows the model's IMF15 phase composites, a figure equivalent to observations' Fig. 3a (note that as in observations, also here the same band pass filter yields similar results to an IMF).
+For full temporal evolution (model equivalent of Fig. 5) see 520 Fig. S6 in the supplement.
+While the recharge-discharge oscillator (e.g., Burgers et al., 2005) is well represented in the model (black solid line for SST (Niño3) and blue dotted line for the tropical Pacific mean thermocline depth), the SWP Oscillator (other lines and black solid line) shows slightly different behaviour compared with observations.
+This is especially evident in the τ_x (Niño5; grey solid line), which peaks just before the SST (Niño3; black solid line), leading it by ~1 phase (Fig. 6), whereas in observations (Fig. 3a) it peaks well before the SST (Niño3), leading it by \sim 3 phases.
+At the same time, τ_x (Niño5; 525 grey solid line) is anticorrelated with thermocline depth (Niño6; black dashed line), which is different from observations where thermocline depth (Niño6) was anticorrelated with SST (Niño3) and τ_x (Niño4).